andrewiggins/tachometer-reporter-action/README.md

 running tachometer-reporter action for the same PR, use this field so that the actions don't collide with each other

+#### initialize

+Determines whether this action instance should initialize the comment to report results.
+Useful if multiple jobs are sharing the same comment.
+Pass in `true` if this job should always create the comment, `false` if this job should never create the comment, or leave empty if the default behavior is desired (wait a random time before creating comment if it doesn't exist).

+Generally this option is only necessary if you are running multiple jobs in the same workflow with this action.
+If so, choose one job to be the "initializer" and set `initialize: true` for that `tachometer-reporter-action` instance.
+Then pass `initialize: false` for all other instances in that workflow of `tachometer-reporter-action`.

 #### default-open

 Pass `true` to this option to automatically open this actions benchmark results